 Critics of this top-down governmental approach argue that:

 - The regulatory burden will increase cost and decrease individual choice and responsibility.

 - In some cases, budgetary limits will starve the system of resources needed to deliver the desired level of care; furthermore, it will discourage innovation.

 - Provision of medical care will be inefficient and not responsive to the needs and desires of the population.

-In contrast, those who believe in a market driven system desire a structure that emphasizes individual responsibility with governmental involvement limited to a fixed amount of financial assistance (defined contribution) to encourage consumption.
+In contrast, those who believe in a market driven system desire a structure that emphasizes individual responsibility with governmental involvement limited to a fixed amount of financial assistance (defined contribution) to discourage consumption.
 They hold views such as:

 - Entitlements, even for desired services such as medical care, should be strictly limited (though perhaps increase with the age of the recipient.)